 The Creative Ireland Programme has announced details of the Creative Youth Conference 2021.
-The conference – ‘Creativity: the connection to our future, now’ – will be hosted online on 12.00pm -2.00pm, 13th May 2021.
+The conference – ‘Creativity: the connection to our future, now’ – is now available to view in full.

 As part of a wider deliberation on the Creative Youth Plan – which was published in December 2017 – the Conference is an opportunity for stakeholders to reflect on progress to date and input their views concerning the challenges and opportunities that lie ahead.